 Soft skills are what we call “non-technical skills,” or skills that can help you improve your quality of work—without a specific tool or technical requirement.
 These are also called “people skills” or “interpersonal skills” because they often help you work with and relate to others in your workspace.
 These 10 skills are the most important soft skills for project management:

-Teamwork is all about supporting your team and encouraging them to do great work—together.
-Everyone on your team has something to bring to the table, and your team is more effective together than each individual team member is by themselves.
-Collaboration is part of teamwork, but teamwork is bigger—and ensures that everyone feels welcome and able to contribute.
+Everyone on your team has something to bring to the table, and your team is more effective working together than they would be alone.
+Teamwork ensures that everyone feels welcome, valued, and they are supported to contribute.

 For a lot of project managers, organization is the most intimidating soft skill.
 You might think organization is either something you “have” or “don’t have.”
 But, like every other project management skill in this article, you can develop your organizational skills and become a Marie Kondo in your own right.

 The best way to become a better organizer is to create (and maintain) a central source of truth for your work and your team’s work.
 We’re often disorganized because work is disconnected—in fact, the average employee switches between 10 tools per day.
-If your information is scattered, of course you’re feeling disorganized.
-Instead of splitting your time between 10 tools, try using Asana as your organization tool so you and your team have a central source of truth.
+Instead of splitting your time between 10 tools, try using a digital organization tool to act as that one central source of truth for your team.Read: How to get organized: 17 tips that actually work

 To practice critical thinking, always take a step back and ask yourself: how did I come to this conclusion?
 Could there be another answer?
 Am I being swayed by something other than factual information?
 Emotional decisions aren’t necessarily bad—in fact, some of the best decisions are those we’re passionate about.
 But critical thinking is a helpful way to make sure you’re approaching a situation from the right perspective.

-Project scope is the size, goals, and limitations of a project.
-Your project scope will define what you can achieve within a certain period of time and within a certain budget.
-Setting and defining your project scope is important in order to prevent scope creep, which is when your project deliverables outgrow your project scope.
+Project scope is the size, goals, and limitations (i.e., deadlines and resources) for your project.
+Your project scope will define what you can achieve within a certain timeframe and budget.
+Setting and defining your project scope is important in order to prevent scope creep, which is when your project deliverables outgrow your original project scope.

 In order to improve your project scoping skills, practice setting project scope early and often.
 Once you’ve set your project scope, share it with stakeholders and surface it frequently, so everyone is on the same page about the project’s aims and limitations.
-For more tips, read our guide on scope creep.
+Use it as a point of reference, so you know when to say no to new asks.

-Even if you don’t create a project roadmap, you can still benefit from a project brief.
 Your project brief outlines your general project objectives and how you plan to get there.
-This can serve as a helpful North Star during future planning sessions.
+This can serve as a helpful North Star to guide planning sessions.

 The most important thing to remember about your project brief is that it’s a living document.
 As you develop your project plan and get input from stakeholders, you can adapt and update your project brief.
 In general, your project brief should contain a link to your project roadmap if you created one, a list of your project stakeholders and their responsibilities (sometimes called a RACI chart), other relevant documentation or files, and any other high-level information your team might need.